springwolf/springwolf-core/springwolf-add-ons/springwolf-generic-binding/README.md

 This module allows to document any binding in a generic way.

-It is intended to document fields that are not yet support by Springwolf and/or AsyncApi.
+It is intended to document fields that are not yet support by Springwolf and/or AsyncAPI.
 It can also be used to document vendor-specific protocols or properties.

 There exists no validation on key or value names.